 The Army Basic Training locations that you are assigned to will depend on your chosen Army Job (MOS, Military Occupational Specialty), which is selected upon enlistment.
 If the basic training location you are going to is more than 250 miles away, the US Army will fly you, via commercial airline, to the basic training location, free of charge.
 Otherwise, the US Army will shuttle you on a bus or van to your destination.
 Either way, the US Army pays for it.

 Army Basic Training Locations

 The US Army currently has 5 basic training locations that are currently active.
-No matter what MOS you enlisted into the US Army as, you can expect the first 9-10 weeks of your Army careers will start in one of these 5 basic training locations.
+No matter what MOS you enlisted into the US Army as you can expect the first 9-10 weeks of your Army career will start in one of these 5 basic training locations.

 - Fort Jackson, South Carolina; largest of all Basic Training locations.

 - Fort Leonard Wood, Missouri; also provides engineering, chemical warfare, and military police OSUT

 - Fort Sill, Oklahoma; also provides artillery OSUT

 - Fort Knox, Kentucky

 - Female Army recruits are sent to Fort Leonard Wood, Fort Sill, or Fort Jackson, which have gender-integrated training.

 One Station Unit Training Locations